snipertomcat/Laramerce/Roadmap.md

-You'll have a better idea of where we are going in terms of the concepts you will learn in this book, which is why I created this roadmap.
+You'll have a better idea of where we are going in terms of theconcepts you will learn in this book, which is why I created this roadmap.
 Part I will be focused on setting up our develop environment.
 Installing XAMPP, creating our database, and setting up our php configuration are the hot topics of part I.

 - Introduction
     - How the system will look when completed (screenshots)